jorgebucaran/hyperapp/README.md

 The only way to change the state is via actions.
 An action is a unary function (accepts a single argument) expecting a payload.
 The payload can be anything you want to pass into the action.

 To update the state, an action must return a partial state object.
 The new state will be the result of a shallow merge between this object and the current state.
-Under the hood, Hyperapp wires every function from your actions to schedule a view redraw whenever the state changes.
+Under the hood, Hyperapp wires every function in your actions to automatically redraw the view on state changes.

 ```js
 const actions = {